silverhammermba/cookbook/mashed potatoes.md

 ### Ingredients ###

-* 2 lbs potatoes, peeled and quatered
+* 2 lbs unpeeled potatoes, quatered
 * 4 tbsp butter
 * 1 cup milk
-* 16 cloves garlic
+* 16 cloves garlic, minced
 * salt
 * pepper

 ### Recipe ###

 1. Bring a pot of salted water to a boil.
-Add potatoes and garlic and cook until firm yet tender, about 15 minutes.
+Add potatoes and cook until firm yet tender, about 15 minutes.
 Drain.
 2. Melt the butter in the milk in a small sauce pan.
-Slowly mash the mixture into the potatoes.
+Slowly mash the mixture into the potatoes along with the garlic.
 3. Season with salt and pepper